diegomura/react-pdf-site/docs/styling.md

 ### Media queries

-There may be times in which applying different styles based on the document context.
+There may be times in which you'll need to apply different styles based on the document context.
 For that, we provide media-queries support (just as you would do it for the web!).
 You can query based on both `width` and `height` (min and max), and also `orientation`:

 ```
 import React from 'react';